User Guide

 - Company names are unique - you cannot add multiple companies with the same case-sensitive name (they will be regarded as the same company and will not be allowed to exist in the app).

-and n/Google San Francisco
+n/Google Singapore and n/Google San Francisco)!

 Adding a company: add com